immersve/immersve-docs/docs/guides/funding-card-spending.md

 - Click `Connect to Web3` to connect your wallet with Polygonscan
 - Open the `mint` function
 - Set the destination wallet address (where assets are to be sent) in the `to` field.
 Set an amount in the `amount` field.
-- Initiate the web3 transaction clicking the `Write` button
+- Initiate the web3 transaction by clicking the `Write` button
 - Confirm the transaction in the web3 wallet and pay the gas fees

 ### Funding Sequence Diagram